OpenSidewalks/OpenSidewalks-Schema/README.md

 described by Nodes and Edges), but they are still highly relevant to the physical pedestrian network.
 Points may be considered part of the real physical pedestrian network, but aren't appropriate as elements of the network described by the OpenSidewalks Schema.
+All points must have a unique `_id` field.

 <details>
   <summary><h3><a name="point-power_pole"></a> Power pole</h3></summary>